 You are no longer required to specify a file type when using the DLP policy to monitor or block outbound data based on size limits.
 You can choose to have the Zscaler service monitor or block any outbound data that exceeds the size you specify, regardless of file type.

 To enable this feature for your organization, you must contact Zscaler Support.
 Once it is enabled, URLs you whitelist under Security Exceptions in Policy > Malware Protection will also be whitelisted for the Browser Control policy.
-When your users send traffic to the whitelisted URLs, the Zscaler service will not apply the Browser Control, Malware Protection, Advanced Threats Protection, and Sandbox policies.
+When your users send traffic to the whitelisted URLs, the Zscaler service will not apply the Browser Control, Malware Protection, Advanced Threat Protection, and Sandbox policies.
 This could be helpful when your users must use obsolete browsers to access legacy applications but you would still like to block access for general browsing with those obsolete browsers.